Frequently Asked Questions Regarding Creative Projects

 How do I title my Basecamp project?

 Public affairs has established naming conventions to keep Basecamp organized.
-When naming a project, use the initials of your office—public affairs is PA; student services is SS; admission is ADM—followed by a colon, followed by the name of the project: SS: HCC red folder
+When naming a project, use the initials of your office—public affairs is PA; student life is SL; admission is ADM—followed by a colon, followed by the name of the project: SL: HCC red folder

 Who has access to my Basecamp project?